 updated April 24, 2015

-All freshmen will reside in Residence Monsouris.
+All freshmen are required to reside in Residence Monsouris.
 The building, which houses about 85 students, is managed by the Campusea organization and fosters a sense of community and friendship.
 Please contact firstname.lastname@example.org with questions.

 At the Residence Montsouris, located in the 14th arrondissement, students will live in single bedrooms.
 Each housing unit includes kitchenette and bathroom.
 Resident advisors, who are graduate and undergraduate students enrolled in courses at NYU Paris, live in the residence to assist students in acclimating to life in Paris, dealing with practical matters in the residence, and adjusting to their new home.

 Commutable by metro to the NYU Paris academic center, the Montsouris residence takes its name from nearby Parc de Montsouris which was created in 1869 by Napoléon.
 Parc de Montsouris is one of the four large urban public parks located at each of the cardinal points of the compass around the city.
 The approximately 40-acre park contains a lake, wide sloping lawns, and many notable varieties of trees, shrubs and flowers.
 It is also home to a meteorology station, a cafe and a guignol theater.
 The park is extremely popular with joggers and outdoor enthusiasts.